Decibels (dB) in audio production

-• 0 dB SPL corresponds to the hearing threshold.
+• 0 dB SPL This corresponds approximately to the hearing threshold.

-• 130 dB SPL is the pain threshold.
+• 130 dB SPL is at the pain threshold.

-• Everything about 85 dB SPL can cause permanent hearing damage (BfR warning).
+• Everything about 85 dB SPL Prolonged exposure can strain the hearing.

 How does the decibel scale work?

-The scale is logarithmic built up – i.e. an increase of 10 dB corresponds to one 10 times Increase in energy, but is only perceived as twice as loud.
+The scale is logarithmic.
+An increase of 10 dB equals a tenfold increase in energy, but is only perceived as roughly twice as loud.

 Examples of sound levels: